-Aniracetam is a powerful nootropic based off the racetam structure.
-These molecules were first created in the 1960's when piracetam was created.
+Aniracetam is a potent nootropic based off the racetam structure.
+These molecules were first created in the 1960s when piracetam was created.

-Aniracetam is a slight improvement to this original molecule allowing for greater potency.
-It's most commonly used to improve memory, concentration, cognitive fatigue, and to delay the onset of Alzheimer's.
+Aniracetam is a slight improvement to this original molecule allowing for higher potency.
+It's most commonly used to improve memory, concentration, cognitive fatigue, and to delay the onset of Alzheimer's disease.

 It works through the neurotransmitter acetylcholine, increasing its production in the brain.
 This popular nootropic substance is one of the safest, and most effective on the market.
-Recommended to take with a choline donor such as Alpha-GPC for best results.
+Recommended taking with a choline donor such as Alpha-GPC for best results.

 Where Does It Come From?

 - Post stroke depression

 - To improve memory

 - Parkinson's disease